-Certain information in this Prospectus, on page 33 under the heading "Czech Republic", has been sourced from the real estate services and investment firm CBRE.
+Certain information in this Prospectus, on page 47 under the heading "Czech Republic", has been sourced from the real estate services and investment firm CBRE.
+Furthermore, the information in the tables on pages 39-41 has been sourced from the rating services Standard and Poor's, Moody's Investors Service Limited and Fitch Ratings Ltd as compiled by tradingeconomics.com, and from the OECD, Eurostat and Oxford Economics.
 This information has been accurately reproduced and, as far as the Issuer is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.